-Rule Paragraph Rule Requirement German Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) Appendix 3, 4(2) Any person appointed by the directors to fill a casual vacancy on or as an addition to the board shall hold office only until the next following annual general meeting of the issuer, and shall then be eligible for re-election. shall not limit the discretion of the supervisory board in determining the terms of office of any members of the management board, who are entitled to stay in office for up · · This article provision was retained with modification.
+Rule Paragraph Rule Requirement German Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) Appendix 3, 4(2) Any person appointed by the directors to fill a casual vacancy on or as an addition to the board shall hold office only until the next following annual general meeting of the issuer, and shall then be eligible for re-election. shall not limit the discretion of the supervisory board in determining the terms of office of any members of the management board, who are entitled to stay in office for up In a previous case, it was submitted that as any replacements to the management board of a company is appointed by the supervisory board rather than shareholders in an annual general meeting, their term of office should not be decided by shareholders in an annual general meeting.
+Instead, the replacement director should be entitled to serve his full term of This article provision was retained with modification.
 Please refer to Appendix 3 of the Listing Rules for the full text of the requirement.
 Secondary listing applicants shall apply to the Exchange for a waiver of compliance from the relevant Listing Rule if it considers necessary.

 Rule Paragraph Rule Requirement German Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective after 31 December 2021) office as allowed under German law.
 We granted a waiver from this articles provision, subject to the disclosure of the procedure of appointments as well as the relevant terms of office upon appointment by the supervisory board as permitted under German law.
 Under the JPS, an eligible secondary listing applicant is entitled to an "automatic waiver" for this item.
 Appendix 3, 6, 8 and 10 Paragraphs 6, 8, and 10 of Appendix 3 to the Rules contain requirements for the issuer's articles concerning preference shares, redeemable shares, non-voting and restricted voting shares.
-German law does not restrict the issue of preference shares, non-voting or restricted voting shares.
-However, a company is not allowed to issue redeemable shares.
-Noting that a company is not permitted to issue redeemable These articles provisions were repealed on 1 January 2022.
+Noting that a company is not permitted to issue redeemable shares under German law rendering the corresponding Rules not applicable, we have granted a waiver from this articles provision.
+Where a company has preference, non-voting or These articles provisions were repealed on 1 January 2022.
 For the requirement in paragraph 8 of the previous Appendix 3, please refer to the Code on Share Buy-backs for